Do you possess a servant’s heart that is focused on the needs of others?

 If you answer yes to all of the above then you are someone we’d love to have as one of our servant heart volunteers.

-- 9 weeks for first time volunteer in this position; Summer only
+- Please plan to serve a minimum of 6 weeks for first time volunteer in this position

-- As an On-Grounds Volunteer, there is a minimum service of at least 24 - 28 hours per week depending on the season.
+- To receive room & board as a Volunteer, there is a minimum service of at least 24 - 28 hours per week depending on the season.
 Peak Times - 28 Hours per Week - Saturday before Memorial Day through Saturday after Labor Day; Two Saturdays before Christmas through 1st weekend of April.
 Off-Peak Times - 24 Hours per Week - 1st weekend of April through Saturday before Memorial Day; Saturday after Labor Day through 2 Saturdays before Christmas

 - Demonstrate the ability to fluently read, write and speak English.

-Volunteers are held accountable for all duties of this position.
-This volunteer description is not intended to be an exhaustive list of all duties, responsibilities or qualifications associated with this position.
-For any position a supervisor may assign other duties from time to time which are required to ensure efficient and timely completion of overall Snow Mountain Ranch goals.
-Teaming within and across departments is expected.
+Volunteers are held accountable for all duties of this job.
+This job description is not intended to be an exhaustive list of all duties, responsibilities or qualifications associated with this job.

 General YMCA of the Rockies Requirements: